Seraaron/agora/srd/lists/Weapon Tags List.md

 ##### #bayonet

 You may treat this item as a #piercing #brawler weapon when the bayonet is attached, but it also adds a +1 difficulty factor to your ranged attacks.
+The bayonet can also be used separately as a common-quality dagger.

 ---